kiliantscherny/Fun-With-LEGO-data/README.md

 >
 > The data was downloaded from three sources.
 LEGO sets retail prices, release dates, and IDs were downloaded from Brickset.com, where one can find the ID number of each set that was released by Lego and its retail prices.
 The current status of the sets was downloaded from Lego.com and the retail prices for Poland and prices from aftermarket transactions were downloaded from promoklocki.pl.
 The data was merged based on the official LEGO set ID.

 I'm using this dataset primarily for the set price data, which offers some unique insights opportunities.
-Thank you to the authors for making this data available to the public.
+Huge thank you to the authors for making this data available for reuse.

 [^1]: Oczkoś, W., Podgórski, B., Szczepańska, W., & Boiński, T. M. (2024).
 Data on LEGO sets release dates and worldwide retail prices combined with aftermarket transaction prices in Poland between June 2018 and June 2023.
 Data in Brief, 52, 110056. https://doi.org/10.1016/j.dib.2024.110056